Imranul-hassan/peddy-website-design/README.md

 - **Template Literals**: Employed for easy HTML content insertion and dynamic content creation.
 - **Async/Await**: Simplified the handling of asynchronous API requests for fetching pet data.
 - **Destructuring Assignment**: For extracting data from objects in a clean and efficient manner.
-- **Modules (if applicable)**: Utilized ES6 modules for organizing code and improving maintainability.
+- **Promises**: Utilized for handling asynchronous operations, allowing for cleaner and more manageable code.

 ---
 ### **Live Link**